holochain/holochain-rust/doc/holochain_101/src/welcome.md

 Hi there!
 You've discovered the comprehensive Holochain guidebook.

-Welcome, you've discovered the book on Holochain.
-It will guide you comprehensively through everything you need to know about the creation of fully peer-to-peer, secure, and decentralized applications built with Holochain.
-It also includes a section on contributing to, and extending, Holochain itself.

 Holochain is an open source software library that provides a way for businesses, communities, and other groups to build and run applications which are hosted and validated by the "users" themselves.
 Doing so provides a superior level of agency and autonomy over heavy reliance on the so-called "cloud" and other third parties.